SuryaSwain/Databricks-Data-Engineer-Associate-Certification-Prep/README.md

 Each day's folder contains:
 - **README.md**: Contains the day's checklist, summary, and additional resources.
-- **notebooks**: Practical exercises and examples related to the lessons' topics.
+- **notebooks**: Practical exercises and examples related to the lectures' topics.